A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

 \subsubsection{Unit roots, VAR and cointegration analysis}

-We now study the dynamic relationship among the three futures prices by performing a cointegration analysis based on weekly data, following the usual steps of cointegration analysis (see, e.g., \cite[Chapter~4]{GuidolinPedio}).
+We perform a cointegration analysis based on weekly data, following the usual steps of cointegration analysis (see, e.g., \cite[Chapter~4]{GuidolinPedio}).
 The choice of using weekly data is typical in the literature as daily data tend to be more volatile and noisy due to several factors such as intraday trading, news releases, and other short-term fluctuations.
-In the Supplementary Materials, we report the results of the cointegration analysis performed on daily data: while our main findings are not affected by the choice of weekly or daily data, we verify that the performances of our statistical arbitrage strategies are significantly better when weekly data are used for the cointegration analysis.
+In the Supplementary Materials, we report the results of the cointegration analysis on daily data: while our main findings are not affected by the choice of weekly or daily data, it turns out that the performances of our statistical arbitrage strategies are superior when weekly data are used for the cointegration analysis.

-Before assessing the presence of one or more cointegrating relationships among the three time series of futures prices, we test whether each of them is integrated of some order.
-In order to do so, we run standard unit root/stationarity tests on each of the three series individually.
-In particular, we run the ADF and the PP tests (\cite{SD84}, \cite{PP88}) for the presence of a unit root.
+Before assessing the presence of one or more cointegrating relationships among the three futures prices, we test whether each of them is integrated of some order.
+To this effect, we run standard unit root/stationarity tests on each of the three series individually, running the ADF and the PP tests (\cite{SD84}, \cite{PP88}) for the presence of a unit root.
 Moreover, we account for possible structural breaks at an unknown time by running also the breakpoint Perron unit root test (\cite{P97}).
-The p-values of these tests are reported in Table \ref{tab:ADF_PP_tests_BSW}.
+The $p$-values of these tests are reported in Table \ref{tab:ADF_PP_tests_BSW}.

-As can seen from the table, there is a strong evidence that the three series contain (at least) a unit root.
-The same tests on the first differences of the three series deliver p-values all equal to 0.0000, indicating that the series contain only one unit root.
+We find a strong evidence that the three series contain (at least) a unit root.
+The same tests on the first differences of the three series deliver $p$-values all lower or equal to 1\%, indicating that the series contain only one unit root.
 Therefore, we can conclude that the three series are integrated of order one.